 Formally named the Flavian Amphitheater, the Colosseum has stood in Rome for almost 2,000 years.
-It’s the most instantly recognizable monument from the classical world.
+It’s the most instantly recognizable landmark in Italy from the classical world.
 Despite the ravages of time, the Colosseum is an incredibly well-preserved piece of Rome’s fascinating history.

 In its glory days, the Colosseum was a vivid white with painted trim and frescoed hallways.
 There were monumental statues of the Greek and Roman gods in the arches of the middle two stories.
 The top story had a retractable canvas awning to shade spectators.